mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/user_guide/supported_features/features_list/features_list.md

 | Pooling                           | ×                  | ×                  |
 | Enc-dec                           | ×                  | ×                  |

-- √：功能已与vLLM社区版本能力对齐。
+- √：Feature aligned with the community version of vLLM.
-- ×：暂无支持计划，建议使用其他方案代替。
+- ×：Currently unsupported; alternative solutions are recommended.
-- WIP：功能正在开发中或已列入开发计划中。
+- WIP：Under development or planned for future implementation.